 Lambeth Palace is a Grade I listed building and although you don’t get to see inside much of it, the Great Hall and Crypt will probably be open for viewing.
 The main attraction for visitors is the glorious garden which has been a private place since the 12th century.
 If you’ve ever wondered what lies behind the expansive boundary wall, this is your opportunity to investigate.

-It’s thanks to Archbishop Welby (105th Archbishop of Canterbury) that visitors are welcome to explore this magnificent 10-acre garden which is set within 13 acres.
+It’s thanks to Archbishop Welby (105th Archbishop of Canterbury) that visitors are welcome to explore this magnificent 10-acre garden.
 Once a month from April until September, a charity takes over a portion of the space and provides activities for the public to enjoy.

 Once a formal garden with a geometric design, the late 18th century Archbishop Moore opted for a parkland style with fluid paths and contours.
 On entry, you are given a pamphlet which provides an overview of the garden with a map.
 You’ll discover that the beehives produce honey which is available to buy at the Palace Shop.
 The orchard contains apple, plum, cobnut and quince trees.
 I won’t tell you everything because that would spoil it for you, just read the pamphlet so you don’t miss out anything important.